Trivaxy/leibniz-lang/README.md

 # Leibniz
 Leibniz is an interpreted but experimental programming language revolving around mathematics.
-Writing leibniz should feel natural, and the language itself is very simple.
+Writing Leibniz should feel natural, and the language itself is very simple.
 Currently, the parser and runtime are only ~1k LOC.

 # Quick tutorial
 Leibniz currently has two data types, until the rest are implemented:
-- `RealNumber`: The most basic data type.
-It's a double precision floating point number, ie just a decimal.
+- `Number`: The most basic data type.
+It's a double precision complex number with a real and imaginary component.
 - `Vector`: As the name implies, it's a vector, which is a pair of two `RealNumber`s.

-Almost everything in leibniz is an expression (the exception being declarations of functions and variables).
+Almost everything in Leibniz is an expression (the exception being declarations of functions and variables).

 An expression can come in many different ways.
 For example
 ```rust